Marketing Funnel Canvas

 How can I help happy users to promote my business or come back to me again?

 The point is that it would be great if somehow the funnel empowers itself.
+A feed back loop.
 Customers that attract more customers.
-Your business will grow while the costs per sales will go down.
+Your business will grow by itself and the costs per sales will go down.
 Perfect!

 - Clearly define criteria to select your audience.